detiber/kubernetes-1/README.md

 make all
 ```

-By default this will build images using Docker Engine for execution.
-To instead use cri-containerd use:
+By default this will build images using Docker Engine for execution and weave for networking.
+To instead use cri-containerd and calico use:
 ```
-make all KUBE_RUNTIME=cri-containerd
+make all KUBE_RUNTIME=cri-containerd KUBE_NETWORK=calico
 ```

 ## Booting and initialising OS images